Citrine (programming language): Pipelines

 Unlike Smalltalk, Citrine has no semi-colon to send a message to the original receiver.
-Instead Citrine has a comma token ',' used to chain keyword messages, this allows writing Unix-like pipelines.
+Instead, Citrine has a comma token ',' used to chain keyword messages, which allows writing Unix-like pipelines.
 The following code uses a pipeline-like syntax to replace all the 'o' characters with zeroes, the resulting string would be something like: '1010101...'.

 onesAndZeroes := '1o1o1o1o1o1' split: 'o', map: mapUp, join: '0'.

 Prototypes

 The biggest difference from Smalltalk is the use of prototypes.
-Citrine does not have a concept of a class, it only knows about objects.
+Citrine does not have a concept of a class, but only knows about objects.
 An object is created using the new message: